 Legal Advice for “Settlement Offer” — 96 results

-Written by attorney Scott Monge, 11 months ago.
+Written by attorney Scott Monge, about 1 year ago.
 STAFF PICK

 The best way to begin your Workers' Compensation claim is to understand what worker's compensation is, and how it impacts you in your situation.
 Understanding the foundation of what a... more

 Written by attorney Stephen Pritchett, over 1 year ago.

 In Texas, an offer of judgment is governed by Tex.
 Civ.
 Prac.
 Rem.
 Code 42.001-42.005 and Tex.
 R. Civ.
 P. 167 (consisting of seven parts, 167.1-167.7).
 The full text of the statutes and... more

 Written by attorney Ari Good, almost 2 years ago.

 Continuing our series in tax resolution, we take a look the option of an Offer in Compromise.
 An offer in compromise (OIC) is an agreement between the IRS and you that settles your tax... more